 - Just before serving, top crostini slices with 2 heaping tablespoons of the bruschetta mixture.
-Garnish with additional basil and a drizzle of olive oil, if desired.
-Serve immediatelly.
+Garnish with additional basil, a sprinkle of coarse salt and a drizzle of olive oil, if desired.
+Serve immediately.

 - Alternatively, serve the bruschetta mix in a bowl and allow guests to make their own crostini.
 This option avoids possible soggy bread if the crostini sit too long.

 Love Italian appetizers?
 Check out my extensive list of crostini appetizers here!

 This post contains affiliate links.
 If you click on any of the affiliate links and make a purchase within a certain time frame, I’ll receive a small commission.
 The commission is paid by the third party, not by you.
 I am a participant in the Amazon Services LLC Associates Program.
 It’s an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.

 If you make one this recipe, be sure to snap a pic, Instagram it and tag me @flavourandsavour.
 I love seeing what you make!